 How to build an online project calendar

-You should now have a solid understanding of why a project calendar is an essential tool to effectively organize and execute your project.
+You should now have a solid understanding of why a project calendar is an essential tool for effectively organizing and executing your project.
 But the next question poses itself: how and where can you build your project calendar to ensure you’re getting the best use of it?

 To build an online project calendar as effectively and simply as possible, follow these steps.